Home

 1 ½ tablespoons salt

 Wash and trim cauliflower of outer leaves and stems.
 Break into florets.
-For large quantity cooking, Steam or boil cauliflower in a large streamer or stockpot.
+For large quantity cooking, steam cauliflower in a large streamer or stockpot.
 Do not overload the pot.
-Use two pots or cook in batches, 10-15 minutes or until desired doneness.
-Pour melted butter over hot cooked cauliflower and sprinkle with salt.

 Variations: